tomjoht/documenting-apis/_docs/Using an API like a Developer/docapis_understand_curl.md

 section: likeadeveloper
 ---

-## cURL is a cross-platform way to show requests and responses

 Before moving on, let's pause a bit and learn more about cURL.

 One of the advantages of REST APIs is that you can use almost any programming language to call the endpoint.
 The endpoint is simply a resource located on a web server at a specific path.